jlooper/thisorthat-mslearn/README.md

-# This Or That - a web app to distinguish tricky images!
+# IceCreamOrDog - a web app to distinguish tricky images!

 ## Project setup
 ```